nnngrach/AnyGIS_maps/README.md

 # AnyGIS Server API

 This is a utility to connect different navigation applications (web, ios, android) to map sources with non-standard URLS.
 It allows you to convert coordinates.
-Also it can process tile images.
+Also, it can process tile images.

 ### Get tile by tile numbers

-You can load tile by sendig GET request with this parameters:
+You can load tiles by sending GET request with these parameters:

 ```
 Host / MapName / xTileNumber / yTileNumber / zoomLevel